cbonoz/chia21/README.md

 End goal would be to host this as a project and begin accepting user uploads with payable addresses and shareable links.

 - Increase adoption of non-ethereum based NFTs.
-- Leverage Chia's representation of NFTs as coins to reduce friction in transfering and issuing new NFTs.
+- Leverage Chia's representation of NFTs as coins to reduce friction in transferring and issuing new NFTs.
-- Attach file assets to Chia coins without additional work or friction.
-- User GUI for managing wallet and creating a listing.
+- Use low gas fees and underlying Chia protocol to increase coin-based NFT adoption.

 ## How it works